A Useful Property of the Finite Nonabelian Groups: Eigenheimers

+\begin{theo1} Let $G$ be a finite nonabelian group such that the proper subgroups of $G$ are all abelian.
+Then one of the maximal subgroups of $G$ is an abelian normal subgroup of $G$. \end{theo1}

+Proof: One of the maximal subgroups, which is abelian, is not an eigenheimer and thus a normal subgroup of $G$.

-[defi]{Theorem of Zassenhaus[1952]} \begin{theo3} Let $G$ be a finite group and for every abeli\-an subgroup $H$ of $G$ we have: $N_{G}(H) = C_{G} (H)$.
+[defi]{Theorem of Zassenhaus [1952]} \begin{theo3} Let $G$ be a finite group and for every abeli\-an subgroup $H$ of $G$ we have $N_{G} (H) = C_{G} (H)$.
 Then $G$ is abelian. \end{theo3}

 Proof: Suppose that $G$ is nonabelian.
 Let $H_{i}$ be the maximally abelian subgroups of $G$.
 Then one of the maximally abelian subgroups, let us say $H$, is not an eigenheimer by theorem $6$.
-Thus $H < N_{G}(H) = C_{G}(H) \neq H$.
+Thus $H < N_{G} (H) = C_{G} (H) \neq H$.
 Let $c \in C_{G} (H) - H$ then the group generated by $H$ and $c$ is abelian.
-Thus $H$ is not maximally abelian.
 A contradiction.
 Thus $G$ is abelian.